xandervdh/star-wars-crawl/README.md

 with translateY you are going to move the dir on the y axis, so vertically.

 also make sure to add normalize.css, it's mainly for the background image

+here is the link to the live version of this code: https://xandervdh.github.io/star-wars-crawl/